 With many recent natural disasters such as Hurricanes Harvey, Irma and Maria, as well as the devastating Mexican earthquake and imminent volcanic eruption in Bali – it’s important to check for travel warnings.
 I kept myself updated by checking out the general mass media, as well as Travel Alerts on Cover-More’s website.

 Before leaving New Zealander’s should make sure to register on the Safe Travel website for your country destination.
-They also have some great, informative articles such this one regarding the Pacific Cyclone Season.

 9. Tell your bank you’re travelling